splewis/get5/documentation/docs/commands.md

     ```

     1. The version of Get5 you are currently running, along with that version's commit. `Example: "0.8.1-8ef7ffa3"`
     2. The current state of the game.
-The definition lists them in the order they occur.
+The definition lists them in the order they would typically occur.
     3. Whether the game is currently paused.
     4. The match configuration file currently loaded. `Example: "addons/sourcemod/configs/get5/match_config.json"`.
     5. The current match ID.
 Empty string if not defined or `scrim` or `manual` if using